USGS-Astrogeology/softwaremanagement/LongTermPlanning.md

     - Projects using this capability: Continued CSM development efforts as this capability answers questions about the broad usability of the specification.
 1. include tools for improved interoperability between the NASA Ames Stereopipeline, ISIS, and SocetGXP using the Community Sensor Model (CSM).
     - Projects using this capability: ASC APPL group DTM generation
-1. support simultaneous photogrammetric control solutions for Lidar and image observation data.
-    - Projects using this capability: ???
 1. distributed (HPC) photogrammetric bundle adjustment in support of exceptionally large control networks.
     - Projects using this capability: CTX, KaguyaTC, likely LROC-NAC North and South polar mosaics
+1. enhance the existing bundle adjustment library to support sequential photogrametric control estimation and adjustment.
+    - Projects using this capability: Large global solutions, regional solutions with high resolution data (LROC NAC or HiRISE control), and missions with sequentially updated data (e.g., THEMIS IR or to be acquired Europa Clipper data).

 ##### In the next five years, the ASC software portfolio could:
+1. support simultaneous photogrammetric control solutions for Lidar and image observation data.
+    - Projects using this capability: ???
 1. improve GIS footprint generation
     - Projects using this capability: control projects and analysis ready data generation pipelines all benefit from improvements in GIS ready footprint generation.
-1. enhance the existing bundle adjustment library to support sequential photogrametric control estimation and adjustment.
+1. be able to apply photogrammetric adjustment to solve for period, phase, and amplitude for librational movements for bodies.
-    - Projects using this capability: ???
+    - Projects using this capability: Outer planets control research.
 1. support adding increased metadata to points and measures within control networks including, but not limited to photometric and/or image resolution metadata.
     - Projects using this capability: ???
 1. add capabilities to control network image registration to support adaptive reference measure selection and/or registration chaining whereby registration success is stateful and metadata about a successful registration is used in subsequent processing.